Descent098/ezcv/docs/theme-development.md

 Additionally it is assumed you are aware of how to develop using [Jinja Templating.](https://jinja.palletsprojects.com/en/3.0.x/templates/)

+It is also highly recommended to include everything found in the [support for standard features](#support-for-standard-features) section.

 ## Folder Layout

 When creating a theme this is the only officially supported file structure layout (others work but are not guarenteed to):